Kehren Barbour and Michael Luchtan / Asheville, North Carolina / 2013-2014 Fellows / Topic: Experimental

 Tammy Clemons and Timi Reedy / Berea, Kentucky / 2009-2010 Fellows / Topic: Appalachian Music

 Project: Tammy Clemons and Timi Reedy are homesteaders living in Rockcastle County, Kentucky.
-Their Fellowship work will focus on documenting the musical careers of Timi's grandparents, John and Frances Reedy from Harlan County, Kentucky.
+Their Fellowship work focused on documenting the musical careers of Timi's grandparents, John and Frances Reedy from Harlan County, Kentucky.
 The Reedys were early bluegrass musicians who, during the late 1940's through early 1960's, did factory work in Dayton, Ohio where they also became a part of that city's roots music scene that included Appalachian Rock-a-Billy and independent Bluegrass record labels.
-They will do contextual research in collections such as those of John Lair and Rueben Powell, organize and preserve the extensive Reedy Family audio and print material, and record interviews with Reedy family associates and others toward the end of documenting the musical and other cultural exchanges the Reedys' and their contemporaries were part of in Dayton.
+They also did contextual research in collections such as those of John Lair and Rueben Powell, organized and preserved the extensive Reedy Family audio and print material, and recorded interviews with Reedy family associates and others toward the end of documenting the musical and other cultural exchanges the Reedys' and their contemporaries were part of in Dayton.
 Timi and Tammy's fellowship activity report

 Rob Clutton / Toronto, Ontario, Canada / 2011-2012 Fellow / Topic: Banjo Music

 Project: Rob Clutton is a doctoral candidate in Music at York University in Toronto, Canada.
 He will be drawing upon Berea's recordings and manuscript collections of such banjo figures as Buell Kazee and Bascom Lamar Lunsford in support of dissertation research on five-string banjo music of the 1920s.
 Research outcomes in addition to the dissertation, will be at least one paper for the Society of Ethnomusicology and informal music exchanges with campus-community musicians.